belmeetmule/Great-Ethiopian-Run/README.md

 ## Acknowledgments

-- Thank You [Microverse](www.microverse.org) team that produced the template of this project.
+- Thank You [Cindy Shin](https://www.behance.net/adagio07) for the template of this project.
+- Thank You [Microverse](www.microverse.org) team and the reviewers for all the supports.
 - Thanks to everyone who will get time to check this code and suggest any [issues](https://github.com/belmeetmule/hello-world/issues)

 ## 📝 License